 The EAN in coastal West Sussex

-The Enterprise Adviser Network is currently active in thirteen schools and colleges in coastal West Sussex and is in the process of inviting another nine to join the network.
-We are already working with organisations such as The Body Shop International, GSK, Parafix Holdings, Bowers and Wilkins, URT Group, Saga Healthcare, Southern Water and WSP, Parsons Brinckerhoff.
+The Enterprise Adviser Network is now working with a large proportion of the schools and colleges in coastal West Sussex.
+We are already working with organisations such as The Body Shop International, GSK, Parafix Holdings, GetMyFirstJob, ETI, Dixons Carphone, Bowers and Wilkins, URT Group, Saga Healthcare, Mind Tools, Carpenter Box, Southern Water and WSP, Parsons Brinckerhoff.
 During the next few months, we will be actively seeking senior business people who would like the opportunity to help shape the strategy of careers and enterprise within their local schools, leading to young people who have a better understanding of the world of work.
 This helps them to shape their future workforce.

-Coast to Capital has recruited a dedicated Enterprise Coordinator, Beki Tonks, who is engaging with schools and colleges from Shoreham across to Emsworth and up to Midhurst.
-Beki has a background in recruitment, training, enterprise education and has more recently run her own music business in Worthing.
+Beki Tonks is the Enterprise Coordinator supporting this area.
+She has a background in recruitment, training, enterprise education and has more recently run her own music business in Worthing.
 She is passionate about both equipping young people with the tools they need for their future as well as supporting businesses to thrive.

 If you would like to get involved in this area please contact Beki Tonks on: